alexwine36/Portfolio/apps/portfolio/content/projects/customer-surveys/index.md

 # The Problem
-Constructing a dream home is a long process.
-Ensuring a customer is happy throughout their build is the highest priority.
+Constructing a dream home is a long process, ensuring a customer is happy throughout their build is the highest priority.

 ---